ALL FORMS NEEDED FOR REGISTRATION IN THE 2019 SEASON CAN BE FOUND HERE.

 In general, our Winter Conditioning Program begins the third week of November and runs until the end of February, culminating in the three-day tryout process required for participation in the Spring Competitive season.

-Conditioning is held Monday-Friday, 4:30-6:30 pm at WSHS.
-There is no cost for conditioning, but students will be required to register before they begin participating in the program.
+Conditioning is held Monday-Friday, 5-7pm pm at WSHS.
+Students will be required to register before they begin participating in the program.
 All students will need a current physical and proof of concussion training.

 All our returning rowers are eligible to do the online concussion training.
 The confirmation form can be printed and signed at the training.